 Senior leaders should act as role models for these principles of behaviour.
-The principles apply to all individuals involved in the organisation, from temporary employees to members of the board of directors, and need to be communicated and reinforced on a regular basis.
-Although there is no universal model for ethical behaviour, senior leaders should ensure that the organisation's mission and vision are aligned with its ethical principles.
-Ethical behaviour should be practiced with all stakeholders, including the workforce, shareholders, customers, partners, suppliers, and the organisation's local community.
+The principles apply to all people involved in the organisation, from employees to members of the board of directors, and need to be communicated and reinforced on a regular basis.
+Although there is no universal model for ethical behaviou, senior leaders should ensure that the organisation's mission and vision are aligned with its ethical principles.
+Ethical behaviour should be practiced with all stakeholders, including employees, shareholders, customers, partners, suppliers, and the organisation's local community.